-Importing products is a straightforward process - but it has a few stages to make sure your data is imported correctly.
+Importing products is a straightforward process but does involve a few steps to make sure your data is imported correctly.

-Some of the steps below may not be applicable to you, especially if you have not filled out certain columns in your spreadsheet, but it's completely fine to continue through the process.
+Some of the steps described below may not be applicable to you, especially if you have not entered data in one or more columns in your spreadsheet, but it's completely fine to continue through the process.

 There are a few important things you need to understand before creating your product spreadsheet.
-First read Creating a Product, and by way of this look at Product Codes.
-This will give you a good understanding of the product structure that Cin7 uses and how to code your products in a useful manner.
+First, review the Creating a Product Help article as well as the Product Codes Help article.
+These provide an important overview of the product structure that Cin7 uses as well as recommendations and examples of how to code your products in a useful manner.

 First, upload your data into the system:

-The Sample Data column shows the content of the first row from your Excel data, for your reference.
+The Sample Data column shows the content of the first row from your import spreadsheet.

-If you used our template it will map all fields automatically, however the Cin7 field column will be highlighted red if a match hasn't been found.
-If you are using your own data sheet, then find the matching columns from the drop-downs to the right.
+If you used the Cin7-provided import spreadsheet, it will map all fields automatically.
+If the Cin7 field column is highlighted in red, a match hasn't been found.
+If you are using your own import spreadsheet, then find the matching columns from the drop-down lists to the right.

 There are three options to choose from:

-Group by Name - this means rows with the same product name will be treated as different options of the same product.
+Group by Name - rows with the same product name will be treated as different options of the same product.

-Group by Style Code - this means rows with the same Style Code will be treated as different options of the same product.
+Group by Style Code - rows with the same Style Code will be treated as different options of the same product.

-Group by Code - this means that each new product code will create a new product.
+Group by Code - each new product code will create a new product.

 Why the distinction?
-Some companies prefer to have each product option appear as a separate product - in this case they would group by code.
-Some companies have multiple options grouped under one product - in which case they would group by name or style code.
+Some companies prefer to have each product option appear as a separate product.
+If that is the case for you, you would group by code.
+Some companies have multiple options grouped under one product.
+If that is the case for you, you would group by name or style code.

 In the next page, you are given a summary of what will happen if you continue with the import.
 You can see how many products, options and size options you will be importing.

-In the next step you will need to create additional variables for things like preferred suppliers, brands, product types etc. This step may or may not show - it depends on your data.
+In the next step, you will need to create additional variables for things like preferred suppliers, brands, product types, etc. This step may or may not show as it depends entirely on your data.

 You are given the option to create new variables, or if you've misspelled a brand or supplier, you can match to a preexisting variable in the system.

 The next step tests the import for errors and provides a summary of progress so far.
-To finalize click Import New Products.
+To finalize, select Import New Products.

 Where categories exist, they will be matched automatically.